U.N. chief urges North Korea to reconsider satellite launch

 Ban, a former South Korean foreign minister, urged North Korea to comply with the U.N.
 Security Council resolutions banning "any launch using ballistic missile technology."

-The North, which said recently it would suspend long-range missile testing as part of talks with the United States, pledged that next month's launch would not affect neighboring countries.
+The North, which said recently it would suspend long-range missile testing as part of talks with the United States, pledged that next month's launch would not affect neighbouring countries.

 Britain's U.N.
 Ambassador Mark Lyall Grant told reporters that such a rocket launch would likely be a violation of U.N.
 Security Council resolutions.